Major Work Activity C – Installs air and material handling systems

 material is secured and sealed using fasteners |

-- material includes: metal (copper, aluminum, stainless steel), plastic, composite
+- materials: metal (copper, aluminum, stainless steel), plastic, composite

-- fasteners include: banding, screws, sealants, adhesives, expansion springs
+- fasteners: banding, screws, sealants, adhesives, expansion springs

 Knowledge